 Nowadays people are afraid of sun rays, thinking that they will harm their skins and darken their complexion and damage their beauty.
-The healing power of the sunrays have been scientifically proved.
+The healing power of the sun rays has been scientifically proved.
 The sunrays falling on our skin can produce vitamin D. The VIBGYOR colours of the sun rays can activate the 7 chakras of the body from crown chakra to root chakra and the various hormonal glands and help to restore any hormone imbalance.
 It is scientifically proved that sun rays can help to eliminate toxins and increase hemoglobin and level of calcium and phosphorous in your blood.
 Dr. Harry Benjamin recommends sun gazing for improving eye sight and healing the common eye diseases.
-Hira Rathan Manek from India, showed that he could live without food for years by absorbing energy from sun through his eyes.
-Even the Scientists of NASA witnessed the Hira Rathan Manek effect.
+Hira Ratan Manek from India showed that he could live without food for years by absorbing energy from the sun through his eyes.
+Even the Scientists of NASA witnessed the Hira Ratan Manek effect.
 It is believed that the sun rays falling on the eyes activate the brain cells and pineal and pituitary glands.
-The healing sun bath is very common in natural treatments.
+The healing sunbath is very common in natural treatments.

 The beauty and serenity of the sea and seashore are extremely invigorating and tranquilizing.
 The sea bath is a remedy for many skin problems and a way of relaxation for your nerves.
-Many spa centres are near the sea and the healing power of salty sea water is made use of.
-The nature here becomes a thalassotherapist.
+Many spa centers are near the sea and the healing power of salty sea water is made use of.
+Nature here becomes a thalassotherapist.

-Eco psychology is now considered as a branch of psychology.
+Ecopsychology is now considered as a branch of psychology.
 This term was first coined by Theodore Roszak, the founder director of the Eco-psychology institute in America.
 Eco-psychologists are utilizing the healing powers of nature and helping people to reconnect with nature as a part of treating mental problems, anxiety, depression etc. They conduct researches to find out the wonderful powers of nature to heal the psychological problems and illnesses.
-A 2001 study at University of Washington found that 8 hours of walking outdoords for 20 mts daily lowered depression and increased self esteem among woman aged 19 to 78.
+A 2001 study at the University of Washington found that 8 hours of walking outdoors for 20 minutes daily lowered depression and increased self-esteem among woman aged 19 to 78.

 In a landmark study conducted at Pennsylvania hospital, researchers found that rooms with a view of the beautiful outdoors can lower recovery time and reduce pain and depression.

 In Japan Shirin-Yoku (forest bathing) is used for curing many illnesses.
-It is proved that a walk in the forest or park, can lower BP and pulse rate and enhance activity of anticancer proteins.
+It is proved that a walk in the forest or park, can lower BP and pulse rate and enhance the activity of anti-cancer proteins.

-As the American writer, Richard Louv rightly pointed out, the modern humans have become disconnected from nature and this disconnect leads to negative consequences in terms of mental & physical health problems.
-Studies show that people with modern ailments such as ADHD, anxiety and depression feel better with exposure to nature.
-The nature’s wonderful ability to renew, rejuvenate and revitalize and heal our body mind and spirit is well accepted by scientific community also.
+As the American writer, Richard Louv rightly pointed out, modern humans have become disconnected from nature and this disconnect leads to negative consequences in terms of mental & physical health problems.
+Studies show that people with modern ailments such as ADHD, anxiety, and depression feel better with exposure to nature.
+Nature’s wonderful ability to renew, rejuvenate and revitalize and heal our body mind and spirit is well accepted by the scientific community also.
 Now doctors have started prescribing to reconnect with nature for curing many diseases.

 Some psychologists have started eco-psycho therapy.
 Some are arranging wilderness trips and tree hugging, meditation under trees, green gym etc. Annie Day an alternative therapist reveals, “The energy of trees can help any mind, body or spiritual problems.
 It’s also a deeply relaxing experience’.

-According to Vedas, the great five elements of human body are water, earth, fire, air and space.
+According to Vedas, the great five elements of the human body are water, earth, fire, air, and space.
 These elements are components of nature also.
 So when you embrace nature, you are nourished and nurtured by these five elements.
 Actually, when you are watching nature, you are watching yourself.
-When you alienate from nature, you alienate from your‘ Self’ and its painful and distressing.
-When you do harm to the nature, you do harm to yourself.
+When you alienate from nature, you alienate from your‘ Self’ and it’s painful and distressing.
+When you do harm to nature, you do harm to yourself.
 When you nurture nature, you nurture yourself and heal yourself.
-So a harmonious bondage with the nature and the universe is the best way for your health, wellbeing and happiness.
+So a harmonious bondage with the nature and the universe is the best way for your health, wellbeing, and happiness.
 As Anne Frank rightly pointed out; ‘Nature brings solace to all, in all troubles’.

 ABOUT THE AUTHOR:

-Dr. JOHN MUZHUTHETTU is a Human Resource Consultant, National Trainer and Counselor.
+Dr. JOHN MUZHUTHETTU is a Human Resource Consultant, National Trainer, and Counselor.
 Formerly he was the Deputy Chief Engineer, Kerala State Electricity Board and is still working as an external faculty of HRD Programmes of KSEB.
 He is also a faculty of Department of Management Studies, Mar Augusthinose College, Ramapuram, under M.G.University, Kerala.
-He is the PG course-cordinator of MHRM.
+He is the PG course-coordinator of MHRM.